Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

-As described above, we require new constraints to ensure that the variable $q$ accurately models the makespan.
-Since the latter is only known after computing the subproblem, we propose the following lazy optimality constraint:
+As described above, we require new constraints to ensure that the variable $q$ accurately models the makespan, in the case where the subproblem is feasible.
+Indeed, if the subproblem is infeasible, feasibility cuts~\eqref{eq:lazy-constraint} are added.
+Since the makespan is only known after computing the subproblem, we need Benders optimality cuts to inject the value of the optimal subproblem makespan $C^{sub}_{\max}$ into the master.

-where $obj^*_{sub} = C^{sub}_{\max}$ is the optimal makespan of the subproblem induced by $\{\hat{x}_{ji}\}$, and $M$ is a big-M value.
-Given that the makespan of the subproblem is constrained to be no greater than the time horizon $h$, the tightest $M$ is $h + 1$.
-That is the value we use in the present study.

-These constraints only force the value of $q$ for the integer solutions on which the subproblem has been computed.
-Obviously, they are only added when the subproblem is feasible; otherwise, lazy constraints~\eqref{eq:lazy-constraint} or \eqref{eq:lazy-constraint-no-good-cuts} are added.

-The inconvenience of this approach is that, since each constraint~\eqref{eq:lazy-constraint-makespan} (one per integer solutions found in the master and whose optimality has been proven) only imposes the makespan of a single integer solution, it does not furnish any further information to the master problem, which is thus neither shepherded towards good solution candidates nor steered away from poor ones.
-However, we can estimate a lower bound on the value of the makespan considering the starting time of the energy-intensive tasks.